 If you live in dorms, your options for renters insurance are limited.
 You’ll most likely be covered under your parents’ policy unless you live off campus.

 Normally, you can get renters insurance from a variety of insurance companies.
 But if you live in dorms, your options for coverage are limited.
-You’ll most likely be covered under your parents’ renters insurance or homeowners insurance policy, which you can remain on until you’re 26.
+You’ll most likely be covered under your parents’ renters insurance or homeowners insurance policy.
 Students who live off campus, like in their apartment, will be able to get their own renters insurance policies; in fact, their parents’ coverage may not extend to them anyway.

 Read on to learn how renters coverage works for your situation.